frto027/HeartbeatLanClient/README.md

 TODO List:

 - release this app
-- stop pair process, and manually enable it.
 - make port number configurable
 - a beautiful heart ui for OBS
 - maybe support other games